teamscode/teamscode.github.io/_posts/blog/2019-03-24-looking-forward-with-teamscode.md

 <img width="100%" src="/assets/blog_images/internal-doc-sneak-peak.png"/>

-We intend to release more about TeamsCode's internal processes in the future, as well as create a more streamlined process for outside students to host their own programming contests.
+We intend to release more about TeamsCode's internal processes in the future, as well as create a more streamlined process for anybody to host their own programming contest.

 - Improved Onboarding